fullscreennl/simple-laser/README.md

 Why?
 ====
 At Fullscreen.nl we are building our fablab and we just didn't want to work with Lasercut 5.3 a Windows PC and a Softdog anymore.
 Lasercut is required to control the Leetro MPC 6525.
 It requires a windows PC and a 'softdog' USB dongle.
 We had problems with complex cuttings paths, a bug in the software or the controller caused some paths not to close.
-We were also fed up with the *'Softdog error'*, *'Comunication has broken for timeout'* and *'Motioncard and softdog no same'* error messages.
+We were also fed up with the *'Softdog error'*, *'Communication has broken for timeout'* and *'Motioncard and softdog no same'* error messages.

 We wanted to design in Viacad on a mac and simply have it cut on the machine.
 We don't do engraving.
 We mainly cut MDF and plywood.
 We wanted a simple linecolor to laserpower mapping.